Seeds of Hope Publishers602 James Avenue, Waco, Texas 76706 254-498-4997 email@example.com

 Social Media Editor: Chelle Samaniego

-Artists: Robert Askins, Sally Askins, Peter Yuichi Clark, Robert Darden, Van Darden, Jesse Manning, Lenora Mathis, Erin Kennedy Mayer, Kate Moore, Sharon Rollins, Susan Smith, Rebecca Ward
+Artists: Robert Askins, Sally Askins, Peter Yuichi Clark, Robert Darden, Van Darden, Jesse Manning, Lenora Mathis, Erin Kennedy Mayer, Kate Moore, Sharon Rollins, Susan Smith, Scott Turner, Rebecca Ward

 Seeds Council of Stewards